MicrosoftDocs/sql-docs/docs/2014/tutorials/lesson-2-adding-looping.md

 ms.assetid: 01f2ed61-1e5a-4ec6-b6a6-2bd070c64077
 caps.latest.revision: 31
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Lesson 2: Adding Looping
   In [Lesson 1: Creating the Project and Basic Package](../../2014/tutorials/lesson-1-creating-the-project-and-basic-package.md), you created a package that extracted data from a single flat file source, transformed the data using Lookup transformations, and finally loaded the data into the **FactCurrency** fact table of the **AdventureWorksDW2012** sample database.

  However, it is rare for an extract, transform, and load (ETL) process to use a single flat file.
 A typical ETL process would extract data from multiple flat file sources.
 Extracting data from multiple sources requires an iterative control flow.
-One of the most anticipated features of [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] is the ability to easily add iteration or looping to packages.
+One of the most anticipated features of [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] is the ability to easily add iteration or looping to packages.

- [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] provides two types of containers for looping through packages: the Foreach Loop container and the For Loop container.
+ [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] provides two types of containers for looping through packages: the Foreach Loop container and the For Loop container.
 The Foreach Loop container uses an enumerator to perform the looping, whereas the For Loop container typically uses a variable expression.
 This lesson uses the Foreach Loop container.

  The Foreach Loop container enables a package to repeat the control flow for each member of a specified enumerator.
 With the Foreach Loop container, you can enumerate: